 “Right now, we’re living in two different times.
 It’s the best of times for the remarkable individual and worst of times for the unremarkable individual.
 Technology is rewriting the rules, reinventing job descriptions, creating new industries and eliminating others.
 I’m ready to rewrite the rules if you are.”

-Standing onstage – dressed in his signature black attire – Gary Keller, co-founder and chairman of Keller Williams, delivered the most anticipated speech of the year to a packed house at Family Reunion in Anaheim, California.
-At his side were Josh Team, chief innovation officer, and Jay Papasan, vice president of KW Publishing.
+Standing onstage – dressed in his signature black attire – Gary Keller, co-founder, chairman and CEO of Keller Williams, delivered the most anticipated speech of the year to a packed house at Family Reunion in Anaheim, California.
+At his side were Josh Team, president, and Jay Papasan, vice president of KW Publishing.